 ECKERT CRANE DAYS is the acknowledgement of the gift of Sandhill Cranes who profoundly announce the arrival of Spring to the Surface Creek area of Delta County.
 It is an attitude . . . a state of mind.

 But the singular voice of the Crane is a much larger affirmation of a connection to a species far older than our own.
-Cranes are ancient birds that offered announcements of Spring long before the appearance of human species that was just developing (my apologies to creationists).
+Cranes are ancient birds that offered announcements of Spring long before the appearance of human species that was just developing (my apologies to creationists – just kidding about that one, actually).
 These magnificent birds remind us of a rich legacy that is owned by the ears and eyes and hearts and minds of all those who have the capacity to receive such treasures.

 We should thank the Grand Mesa for giving these birds pause before trying to spiral over the mountain.
-We celebrate the many already pregnant females – who with their mates are anxious to leave – reject, actually – the grand chorus with which they arrived here for a quiet duet on a fiercely defended nesting ground to raise at least one colt, or two . . . if the food and weather and predators agree.
+We celebrate the many already-pregnant females who, with their mates, are anxious to leave here and, in a few days, the grand chorus with whom they arrived.
+They are anxious to become quiet duos fiercely defending solitary nesting ground to raise at least one colt, or, unlikely, two . . . if the food and weather and predators agree.

-This year I tend to see Eckert Crane Days as an OPEN HOUSE to which all are invitedby the Cranes themselves, as they have always done, to come see the Cranes land and leave Fruitgrowers Reservoir (and yes, even celebrate those Cranes who bypass us to land near Delta or Montrose instead.)
+I now see Eckert Crane Days as an OPEN HOUSE to which all are invited by the Cranes themselves, as they have always done, to come see the Cranes land and leave Fruitgrowers Reservoir (and yes, even celebrate those Cranes who bypass us to land near Delta or Montrose instead.)

 Open House generally begins March 10th, plus or minus a couple of days, and usually ends sometime around April 20th.
-But this year, 2014, the first group (300 Cranes) was spotted by others on March 4th.
-As my general rule, the early birds seem to be in a bigger hurry to claim their places to the exclusion of others.
-The later ones, I imagine, tend to be the yet-to-breed youngsters who are dating and learning the nuances of being adults. – So stop by at least twice and see if you too can notice how the early groups act the same or differently compared to the later ones.
+This year it started March 9th.
+As has become the custom the past several years, some groups of cranes may visit Fruitgrowers before the 10th, but the consensus is those particular birds are likely part of the few to several hundred others who have been wintering north and west of Delta and who may be exercising their flight muscles.
+I subscribe to the theory that the earliest migrants seem to be in a bigger hurry to claim their nesting places ahead of the others.
+The later ones, I imagine, tend more to be the yet-to-breed youngsters who are dating and learning the nuances of being adults. – So stop by at least twice and see if you too can notice how the early groups act the same or differently compared to the later ones.

 . . . .
-And sketch and photograph and write and sing and feel frivolous and profound and instill this ancient ritual into your hearts. – And find your own stories to tell about the Sandhill Cranes.
+And sketch and photograph and write and feel frivolous and profound, and instill this ancient ritual into your hearts. – And find your own stories to tell about the Sandhill Cranes.

 P.S.This website once provided information to organized activities but now is going to fulfill a somewhat different mission.
 It will remain a work in progress by experimenting with community-based opportunities for participation (if we are more successful avoiding spammers and scammers) – especially with postings of Crane Counts and sightings of other birds and wildlife in and around Fruitgrowers Reservoir and Hart’s Basin.